Duplex (film): Plot

-Young, professional New York couple Alex Rose and Nancy Kendricks are in search of their dream home.
-The seemingly perfect Brooklyn brownstone duplex has one flaw: Mrs. Connelly, an old Irish lady who lives on the rent-controlled top floor.
-Assuming she won't live long, they buy the whole building.
+Young, New York couple Alex and Nancy are sick of their tiny apartment in the city and are searching for their dream home.

+They find a Brooklyn brownstone duplex that is perfect, except for the elderly tenant upstairs: Mrs. Connelly; an old, Irish lady who lives on the rent-controlled top floor.
+Assuming she won't live long, they buy the house.